-Compound interest is one of the most important financial calculations which most of us often do in our work.
+Compound interest is one of the most important financial calculations which most of us often use.

 And, it’s must to learn to calculate it in Excel.